Philadelphia Police Identify 11-Year-Old Child Shot, Killed While Riding Scooter In Oxford Circle Double Shooting

 PHILADELPHIA (CBS) — Philadelphia Police have released the name of the 11-year-old child who was shot and killed in Oxford Circle on Friday night.
-Harley Belance was a fifth grader at Gilbert Spruance Elementary School.
+Harley Belance was a fifth-grader at Gilbert Spruance Elementary School.2 Delaware County Women Form Friendship Following Misdialed Phone Call

 Investigators are still looking for the suspect who they say shot at the children from the sidewalk around 7 p.m.
 Friday and then ray away.